WQHT: Concerts

-Since its inception, WQHT has held "The Hot 97 Summer Jam" every June.
-The concert series, originally featuring Dance artists until its shift to Hip-Hop acts, has run into frequent controversy.

 Wu Tang Clan member Inspectah Deck stated that the group faced a 10-year blacklist by Hot 97 after a fiasco involving their booking at the concert.
 In June 1997, the group was on tour with Rage Against the Machine in Europe in support of the Wu-Tang Forever album, but was also booked to perform at the Summer Jam.
 Deck stated that the station strong-armed the group in to flying back to the United States at their own cost to perform at the show for free, lest their relationship with the station be in jeopardy.
 As Hot 97 was one of the major stations that gave the group exposure during their early years, they felt it best to perform at the Summer Jam, not wanting to lose a major ally.
 Wu Tang member Ghostface Killah was so infuriated by this, that he shouted "Fuck Hot 97!" during the set, and got the crowd to repeatedly chant it.
 This led to what Deck says was a 10-year blacklist of Wu Tang from Hot 97, and even other New York radio stations, which affected their commercial reputation and music sales.
 The two sides would later make amends, and Wu Tang Clan performed a set at the 2013 Summer Jam.

-Other notable controversies include a 2001 show in which Jay Z put embarrassing childhood photos of Mobb Deep’s Prodigy “up on that Summer Jam screen”.
-The 2002 concert saw a bailout from headliner Nas after the station objected to him hanging an effigy of Jay Z from the stage during the height of their rivalry.
-Later beefs involving 50 Cent and Ja Rule, Eminem’s feud with The Source, a 2006 show that had Busta Rhymes parading a series of rap legends onstage, and then-Hot 97 airstaffer Miss Jones dissing Mary J. Blige on air after the singer did not mention her name when she sent shout-outs to the Hot 97 DJs.
-The 2007 show saw Kanye West and Swizz Beatz engaging in a beat battle.
-The 2009 show saw Jay Z rapping “D.O.A.
-(Death of Autotune)” next to T-Pain (criticizing his use of the aforementioned technique on his songs).